MauriceConrad/Markdown-Parser/md_parser/README.md

 markdown.parse(markdownStr, {
   //rules: [], // Custom parsing rules.
 Don't use by default
   validDocument: true, // Wether the returned string is a valid HTML document with DOCTYPE, head, body etc.
-  pretty: true // Wether the result is pretty printed });
+  pretty: true, // Wether the result is pretty printed
+  disallowedFeatures: [ // Disallowed feature classes e.g. 'github', 'default', '3rd-party'...
+(Used to prevent bugs with not official features like abbreviations, iframes, details).
+The classes of a feature are defined its object in the rules array
+    //"html5",
+    //"paragraph"
+  ]
+});
 ```